Tre-Eiler/Rewst/Apple Shortcuts + Siri/ReadMe.md

 * You can add the shortcut to your desktop, iOS Homescreen, Action Button (if equipped), or any other location Shortcuts are supported.
 * Via Siri
     * It is reccomended you rename the shortcut.
 Doing so will make invoking the shortcut via Siri easier.
 Simply state the workflow name.

+> [!IMPORTANT]
+> You will be prompted to allow the Shortcut to access your default web browser by Apple Privacy, this is normal and required to run the webhook action in Shortcuts.

 > [!NOTE]
 > Avoid using names that are similar to built-in commands within Siri.
 Unique names are more likely to behave as expected.